Infinage/DSA/views/study/striver-A2Z/17-greedy.ipynb.md

     """
     Sort based on end time, we need to find meetings that finish sooner.
     Simply iterate through the sorted meeting in order and check if it is possible to host the meeting

+    - It works because the earliest-ending meeting can't possibly cause more conflicts than any other choice
+    - It leaves the largest amount of un-interrupted time remaining for other intervals to be chosen from

     Time: O(N log N)
     Space: O(N)